 4 Under the Alteration of Statutory Designations (DPI) Order 2009 (as amended by the Alteration of Statutory Designations Order (No. 3) 2013) a reference in any law to the Department for Planning and Infrastructure is to be read and construed, according to the function, office or other matter to which the reference relates, as a reference to the Department of Planning, Department of Transport, Department of Lands or Department of Regional Development, unless the context of the reference requires otherwise.

-5 Under the Public Sector Management Act 1994 the designations of departments can be altered.
-At the time of this compilation the designation of the Department of Consumer and Employment Protection has been altered to the Department of Commerce (see Gazette 2 Jan 2009 p.
-8).
+5 Footnote no longer applicable.

 6 Footnote no longer applicable.

 7 Under the Public Sector Management Act 1994 the designations of departments can be altered.
 At the time of this compilation the designation of the Department of Housing and Works has been altered to the Department of Housing.